YajatMittal/CCC-Practice/README.md

 # CCC-Practice
-These are the CCC practice problem aswesr that I am working on
+These are the answers of the CCC practice problems I am working on